Here’s a handy list of notes from the 1950s and 1960s that I’ve collected from a variety of vintage clippings.

 - To liven up day old bread or rolls you can put the bread in a large bowl and place in a pot with a shallow level of boiling water.
 Remove from heat and cover the pot to steam the bread briefly.
 The bread will be warm and soft in a couple minutes.
 You can also use stale breads to make big batches of breadcrumbs and delicious homemade croutons.

 - An ordinary funnel makes the best cooling rack for your tube cake pans.
-You’ll find another 43 Cake Baking Tips & Tricks here.
+You’ll find another bunch of baking tips and tricks for making cakes from scratch on this page.

 Feel free to add your favorite baking or cooking tips below :).